US, allies aim to cap Russian oil prices to hinder invasion | Headlines

 - United States

-With thousands of sanctions already imposed on Russia to flatten its economy, the U.S. and its allies are working on new measures to starve the Russian war machine while also stopping the price of oil and gasoline from soaring to levels that could crush the global economy.
-The Kremlin's main pillar of financial revenue — oil — has kept the Russian economy afloat despite export bans, sanctions and the freezing of central bank assets.
-European allies of the U.S. plan to follow the Biden administration and take steps to stop their use of Russian oil by the end of this year, a move that some economists say could cause the supply of oil worldwide to drop and push prices as high as $200 a barrel.
+With thousands of sanctions already imposed on Russia to flatten its economy, the US and its allies are working on new measures to starve the Russian war machine while also stopping the price of oil and gasoline from soaring to levels that could crush the global economy.
+The Kremlin's main pillar of financial revenue — oil — has kept the Russian economy afloat despite export bans, sanctions, and the freezing of central bank assets.
+European allies of the US plan to follow the Biden administration and take steps to stop their use of Russian oil by the end of this year, a move that some economists say could cause the supply of oil worldwide to drop and push prices as high as USD 200 a barrel.

-That risk has the U.S. and its allies seeking to establish a buyer's cartel to control the price of Russian oil.
-Group of Seven leaders have tentatively agreed to back a cap on the price of Russian oil.
-Simply speaking, participating countries would agree to purchase the oil at lower-than-market price.
+That risk has the US and its allies seeking to establish a buyer's cartel to control the price of Russian oil.
+Group of Seven leaders has tentatively agreed to back a cap on the price of Russian oil.
+Simply speaking, participating countries would agree to purchase the oil at a lower-than-market price.

 The idea behind the cap is to lower gas prices for consumers and help bring the war in Ukraine to a halt.
 Treasury Secretary Janet Yellen is currently touring Indo-Pacific countries to lobby for the proposal.
 In Japan on Tuesday, Yellen and Japanese Finance Minister Suzuki Shunichi said in a joint statement that the countries have agreed to explore "the feasibility of price caps where appropriate."
 However, China and India, two countries that have maintained business relationships with Russia during the war, will need to get on board.
 The administration is confident China and India, already buying from Russia at discounted prices, can be enticed to embrace the plan for price caps.